jasdhiratrevature/InterviewQuestions/02_interview_questions_Introduction To Angular.md

 ### Question 8.
 in the answer point 2 use from instead of room
 ### Question 17.
-Please update answer to
-*Updated Answer*
-Version 15
-Angular 15 was released on 16 November 2022

 ---

 ## How SPA is different from traditional webapplications